Iron Commando

-Iron Commando is a side-scrolling beat 'em up video game for the Super Nintendo Entertainment System developed by French developer Arcade Zone.
-It was scheduled to be released in Europe by Sony Electronic Publishing (who also published Arcade Zone's previous title, Legend) sometime between 1994 and 1995, but was cancelled after Sony discontinued its third-party publishing business on the Super NES in order to focus on the PlayStation, leaving the title orphaned without a publisher.
-A Japanese localization was produced and published by Pack-In-Video's Poppo subsidiary under the title of Iron Commando: Koutetsu no Senshi (アイアンコマンドー 鋼鉄の戦士, Aiankomando Koutetsu no Senshi), which was released on February 10, 1995.
+Iron Commando is a 1995 beat 'em up video game developed by French developer Arcade Zone for the Super Nintendo Entertainment System.
+The game was scheduled to be released in Europe by Sony Electronic Publishing (who also published Arcade Zone's previous title, Legend) sometime between 1994 and 1995, but was cancelled after Sony discontinued its third-party publishing business on the Super NES in order to focus on the PlayStation, leaving the title orphaned without a publisher.
+A Japanese localization was released by Pack-In-Video's Poppo subsidiary on February 10, 1995.

 Piko Interactive ended up acquiring the international publishing rights to Iron Commando, initially releasing the game digitally on Steam in 2016, before eventually producing a reproduction cartridge for the Super NES in 2017.
 BlazePro also produced a reproduction cartridge for the Super Famicom version for the Japanese market during the same year.

 Gameplay

 A soldier named Jack and a kung-fu master named Chang Li are the Iron Commando field team.
 They must cross ten different environments to save the world, fighting against punks, gunfighters, knights and any kind of strange creatures.